ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD2.reveal.md

 ## Accompanying Lab

-In the lab on Friday, we will use the available data tomake an up to date version of this graph and someof the other maps from this lecture.
+In the lab on Friday, we will use the available data to make an up to date version of this graph and someof the other maps from this lecture.

 <center>